Leaving the City for Land, Homesteading and More

 moving out of the city

-With the pandemic, many city dwellers left the high-cost cities and moved to the countryside. ~ Image credit: Dawn Head
+Many city dwellers leave high-cost cities and move to the countryside. ~ Image credit: Dawn Head

 Become self-reliant